TobiaRigon/obsidian-dayplanner-task-mover/README.md

 Automate the rollover of incomplete tasks from one daily note to the next in Obsidian, preserving headers and skipping weekends if desired.

+Before using this script, you **must adapt it to your vault** by adjusting these 3 things:

+1. **Date Format** — Your daily notes' filenames must match one of the supported date formats.
+2. **Weekend Skipping** — Choose whether tasks should skip weekends or always move to the next day.
+3. **Template File** — If you use a template for your daily notes, the script can copy from it.
+If not, you can disable that part.

 ---

 ## ✅ Features